History of Orange County, California

 In 1889, Orange County separated from Los Angeles County.
 Agriculture, especially citrus, dominated until the mid-20th century, alongside oil and transportation development.
 After World War II, suburban expansion replaced farmland, and cities rapidly grew.
 The 1955 opening of Disneyland marked a shift toward tourism.
-Today, Orange County is a major urban center with over three million residents and 34 cities.
+Today, Orange County is a major urban center with over three million residents and 34 incorporated cities.

 History

 Indigenous

 José de Grácia Cruz was a Acjachemen man indigenous to the area that is now Orange County.

 Archeological evidence shows the area to have been inhabited beginning about 9,500 years ago.
 At the time of European contact, the northern area of what is now Orange County was primarily inhabited by the Tongva indigenous people, a part of Tovaangar, while the southern area of the county, below Aliso Creek, was primarily inhabited by the Acjachemen.
 Both groups lived in villages throughout the area.
 Large villages were sometimes multiethnic and multilingual, such as Genga, located in what is now Newport Beach.
 The village was shared by the Tongva and Acjachemen.
 The village of Puhú was located in what is now Black Star Canyon and was shared by multiple groups, including the Tongva, Acjachemen, Serrano and Payómkawichum.

 The mother village of the Acjachemen was Putuidem and is now located in San Juan Capistrano underneath JSerra Catholic High School.
 For the Tongva, north Orange County was at the southern extent of their village sites.
 In coastal villages like Lupukngna, at least 3,000 years old located in what is now Huntington Beach, villagers likely used te'aats or plank boats to navigate the coastline, with fish and shellfish being more central to the diet.
 In inland villages such as Hutuknga, rabbit and mule deer were more central, in addition to acorns from oak trees and seeds from grasses and sage bushes common everywhere.